A comparison theorem for semi-abelian schemes over a smooth curve: Preliminaries part III: crystals and local finite -bases

 \item $Y_.=Spec(W_.(k)[S_1,\dots, S_d,T_1,\dots,T_e][(S_1-\alpha_1)^{-1},\dots, (S_d-\alpha_d)^{-1}])$ with $\alpha_i\in W(k)^\times$ or $Spec(W_.(k))$ $[[S_1,\dots, S_d, T_1,\dots,T_e]])$, $Y_.^\s=(Y_.,(\N^e\to \O, e_i\mapsto T_i))$.
 A $p$-basis is given by $(\emptyset,\underline t)$ where $t_i=S_i-\alpha_i$, $i\le d$ and $t_{i}=e_{i-d}$, $i\ge d+1$.

-\item Example \ref{examplesofpbi} can be covered \'etale locally by example \ref{examplesofpbii} (enlarge $k$ if necessary and choose $\alpha_1=\dots =\alpha_d=\alpha$ for $d+1$ values of $\alpha$ whose reduction mod $p$ are distinct and non zero).
-As a result if $Y^\s$ is an arbitrary $p$-adic log scheme with local finite $p$-bases then they can in fact always be chosen of the form $(\emptyset,\underline t)$. \finrom \end{rem}
+\item Example \ref{examplesofpbi} can be covered \'etale locally by Example \ref{examplesofpbii}: enlarge $k$ if necessary, so that its cardinal becomes at least $d+2$; choosing $\alpha_1=\dots =\alpha_d=\alpha$ for $d+1$ values of $\alpha$ whose reduction mod $p$ are distinct and non zero gives the desired covering.
+As a result, if $Y^\s$ is an arbitrary $p$-adic log scheme with local finite $p$-bases, then it has local finite finite $p$-bases of the form $(\emptyset,\underline t)$. \finrom \end{rem}